snowleopard/bbforce/README.md

 ## Boolean Brute Force

-[This](https://github.com/snowleopard/bbforce/blob/master/bbforce.hs) is a brute force solution for the first part of the following [puzzle from MIT Tech Review](http://www.technologyreview.com/sites/default/files/magazine/mitnews/puzzlecorner/MA13MITPuzzleCorner.pdf):
+[This](https://github.com/snowleopard/bbforce/blob/master/bbforce.hs) is a brute force solver for the first part of the following [puzzle from MIT Tech Review](http://www.technologyreview.com/sites/default/files/magazine/mitnews/puzzlecorner/MA13MITPuzzleCorner.pdf):

 >Howard Cohen has plenty of AND and OR gates but just two inverters.
 How can he invert three signals a, b, and c?